 Instructions

-- Melt the butter in a large Dutch oven over medium heat.
-Once melted, add in the garlic and sauté for 1 minute.
-Sprinkle in the flour and cook, stirring frequently, until the roux begins to turn golden brown.3 tablespoons butter, 2 cloves garlic, 3 tablespoons all-purpose flour
+- Melt butter in a large Dutch oven over medium heat.
+Once melted, add in the finely minced garlic and sauté for 1 minute until fragrant.
+Sprinkle in the all-purpose flour and cook, stirring frequently, until the roux begins to turn golden brown.
+This will take approximately 2-3 minutes.3 tablespoons butter, 2 cloves garlic, 3 tablespoons all-purpose flour

-- Note: If the pasta begins to dry out too quickly, add more water in ¼ cup increments.
-There should be about 2-4 tablespoons of liquid remaining in the pot when the pasta finishes cooking.
+- Note: If you find that the pasta is drying out too quickly, you can add more water in ¼ cup increments.
+There should be a small amount of liquid remaining in the pot when the pasta finishes cooking.

 Notes